The Senior Thesis

 Week of Sept.
 16

 Students notified of thesis adviser assignments.
-Students who wish to work with a particular faculty member may contact him or her as well as the Department Representative, Prof. Jonathan Gribetz (email@example.com), to request this.
+Students who wish to work with a particular faculty member may contact him or her as well as the Director of Undergraduate Studies, Prof. Jonathan Gribetz (email@example.com), to request this.
 We cannot guarantee to accommodate such requests but do take them seriously and do our best to honor them.

 Weeks of Sept.
 23 and Sept.
 30